marcosgacosta/automating_infrastructure/README.md

 If we write that IP in our web browser we can see our Apache Server fully functioning:

 ![terraform apply Output.](/assets/diagrams/apache_output.png)

+# Terraform Backend
+To ensure that our Terraform Statefile is secure and have consistency, we are going to set up a remote backend.
+For this we need to create an S3 Bucket.
+We create the bucket using the GUI and we call it *mundose-pin-test1337*.

+There is a possibility to lock the statefile using DynamoDB if we are part of the team.
+Since it is not our case today, we will not implement it but it is strongly recommended.
+So we create backend.tf with the following code.:

+terraform {
+  backend "s3"{
+    bucket = "mundose-pin-test1337"
+    key    = "terraform/terraform.tfstate"
+    region = "us-east-1"
+  }
+}

+Now, everytime we update our infrastructure the Terraform statefile will be stored in the S3 bucket.

+# GitHub Actions
+The following step is to setup GitHub Actions so we can automate the deployment of our infrastructure.
+To do this we use the Template provided by GitHub Actions.